 If you’re unable to apply online you can apply by form.

-Complete the Application to provide an Assurance of Support form unless you’re applying under the Community Support Program.
-Then you need to complete the Application to provide an Assurance of Support for Community Support Program form instead.
+If you are applying under the Community Support Program complete the Application to provide an Assurance of Support for Community Support Program form.

 Submit your claim